Sulcata Tortoise Care Sheet

 UVB levels in the tortoises natural habitat are vastly higher than anything we experience in the normal inside of our homes, so food must be lightly dusted with a vitamin and mineral supplement which contains vitamin D3 and calcium daily.
 Cuttlebone is a good source of calcium and can be left in the enclosure at all times.
 We use tortoise bone, or reptile calcium both available here on our website.

 Do Sulcata tortoises hibernate?

 African Spurred tortoises do not hibernate.
 Make sure there are no steep surfaces or steps that the tortoise can climb on as they can tip over onto their backs and be unable to get back up.

 As with any new pet, it is highly recommended that you take your new tortoise to a vet with exotics experience for a health check up.
 Problems and health issues in chelonian are often hidden and your pet may appear healthy at first.
 It is also recommended that you measure and weigh your tortoise on a regular basis.
 Please only buy your tortoise from a genuine suclata tortoise breeder.

 Sulcata tortoises for sale online

-Sulcata tortoises are some of the most beautiful of all tortoises for sale.
+Of all species of tortoise, Sulcata tortoises are some of the largest and most beautiful of all tortoises for sale.
 When considering any tortoise for sale, or turtles for sale, captive bred baby tortoises for sale and turtles for sale should be your only consideration instead of wild caught.
 Some of the best tortoise breeder in the world only work with captive bred animals.
 Whether it be huge sulcata tortoise for sale, or small russian tortoise for sale, we are your source for the best of the best!